akashprak/SocialNetworkAds/README.md

 2. __Preprocessing__ : Missing values are imputed using the train data median.
 3. __Model Training__ : _Decision Tree_, _Random Forest_ and _XGBoost_ are confiugred to be trained on the data with hyperparameter tuning using _GridSearchCV_
 4. __MLflow__ : MLflow is used for experiment tracking.
 The trained model, preprocessor, paramters and metrics are logged.
-5. __argparse__ : `argparse` is used to write a command line interface for the project in which options are enabled to specify which model to train and the path to the dataset.
+5. __argparse__ : `argparse` is used to write a command line interface for the project in which options are enabled to specify which model to train, hyperparameters and the path to the dataset.

 ### Command line argument flags
+- `--path` , `-p` : (Optional). specify path or URL, else default path.
-- `--model` , `-m` : This flag is used to specify which model to train.
+- `--auto` : This flag is used to specify which model to train.
+Automatically tunes the hyperparameters.
 It is not case sensitive.
             Allowed values: `decisiontree`, `randomforest`, `xgboost`

-- `--path` , `-p` : (Optional). specify path or URL, else default path.
+The models can also be specified as subcommands, allowing their hyperparameters to be defined using the corresponding flags

+- __subcommands__ : [`decisiontree`, `randomforest`, `xgboost`] (case sensitive)

 ## Dependencies
 - `pandas`